-Last week, in our Rainmaking in a Buyer's Market newsletter, I posted Cross-Selling: The Three-Headed Sales Monster That Lawyers Manufacture Themselves.
+Last week, in our Rainmaking in a Buyer's Market newsletter, I posted Cross-Selling: Lawyers' Self-Created Three-Headed Sales Monster.
 It stimulated a lot of feedback.
 On the International Business Development Blog group on LinkedIn, John Grimley posted a comment with an important enough point to repost here.
 He offered this cautionary advice to would-be cross-sellers.

 "I would suggest that no one ever cross-sell unless they would also approach that client with the same opportunity were the client not a client.
 The only reason to approach a prospective client is if you are aware of an instant, valuable commercial opportunity (or danger) that would be of value to that client - and that would produce revenue for your law practice when acting for that client in the opportunity you've brought to him or her.

 I would be that strict about when to cross-sell.
 I do believe cross-selling is often another excuse for law firms not establishing genuine business development units (that analyze markets) and only approach potential clients on the basis of bringing opportunities or dangers to that clients based on rigorous analysis of what would be of genuine importance to that client."

 Eliminating the word "client" from your vocabulary is the first enabling step to a mindset change that will eliminate counter-productive entitlement expectations and behaviors from your cross-selling efforts.